microsoft/intelligence-toolkit/README.md

 **Tip**: Use Windows to build it, not Linux.

 Run `.\installer_script.ps1` in the root of the app.
 It will download wkhtmltox from the source, that's needed to generate reports.
+Then it will download python-louvain wheel, because it's not on pypi and it's needed for pynsist.
-Then it will build an .exe into build\nsis, that will include wkhtmltox package installation.
+Then it will build an .exe into build\nsis.

+It takes a while to finish, but then you can install it and open the shortcut to open intelligence-toolkit into http://localhost:8501

 # Deploying